codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/deployment-options-to-kubernetes.md

 Using this YAML example, we'll add an additional step to deploy the image in Dockerhub to Kubernetes.

 ## Describe your deployment
-The follwoing instructions describe how to create a new service in your Kubernetes cluster in order to deploy to it.
+The following instructions describe how to create a new service in your Kubernetes cluster in order to deploy to it.
 >Note: If you're deploying to an existing service in your Kubernetes cluster please skip to the [next step]({{ site.baseurl }}/docs/deploy-to-kubernetes/deployment-to-kubernetes-quick-start-guide/#add-a-deployment-step)

 {:start="1"}